-One benefit roll is allowed for each full term served (if, under the optional survival roll, a character serves only half a term, that term is not counted toward muster-out).
-Additionally, a character who has received rank 1 or 2 receives one extra roll.
-A character who has received rank 3 or 4 receives two extra rolls.
-A character who has received rank 5 or 6 receives three extra rolls, and in addition may apply a DM of +1 to die rolls on the skills and benefits table.
-Any character who has acquired the skill of gambling-1 or higher may add +1 to the die roll on the cash table.
+One benefit roll is allowed for each full term served.
+Note that if a character serves only half a term under the optional survival rule, that term does not count toward muster-out.
+In addition, a character who has achieved rank 1 or 2 receives one extra roll, while a character with rank 3 or 4 receives two extra rolls.
+A character who has received rank 5 or 6 receives three extra rolls, and in addition may apply a DM of \pm 1 to die rolls on the skills and benefits table.
+Any character who has acquired the skill of gambling-1 or higher may add \pm 1 to the die roll on the cash table.